superfaceai/cli/README.md

 EXAMPLES
   $ superface new swapi "retrieve character's homeworld by their name"

+  $ superface new swapi "retrieve character's homeworld by their name" swapi/character-information

   $ superface new resend "Send email to user"
 ```